 During my first apero chez Toby, an old film camera was produced as Toby boldly inquired, “ Do you mind if I take a shot of your face with your name?
 Terrible memory.
 Like to avoid embarrassment.”
 Dutifully the “newcomers” lined up on the terrace, chatting (wine glass in hand) while waiting for their turn to have an identifying portrait taken – a procedure reminiscent of that of the dreaded, annual school photograph.

-Like many houses in France, the antiquated exterior of Toby’s maison belied its tastefully restored interior, where 3 giant butterfly nets hung from the oak beamed walls and each item of decoration and thoughtfully placed furniture had an interesting history.
+Like many houses in France, the antiquated exterior of Toby’s maison belied its tastefully restored interior.
+Giant butterfly nets hung from oak beamed walls and each item of decoration and carefully placed furniture had an interesting history.

 Sporting & Natural History

 (Interpretation: A gentleman who enjoys the pursuit of his passions, regardless of the financial rewards.
 Life is to be enjoyed.)

 (Interpretation: Anthony has finished school and, at the age of 18, doesn’t know what to do with his life so he is currently breeding poultry while he “finds himself”.)

 (Interpretation: Henrietta is a drama student who has completed an Arts degree and fences as a hobby.
 Has yet to discover the importance of financial security.)